HakQ/capstone/README.md

 # SnapChaChing
 This project is an attemp to create an e-commerce platform in which reseller could se the mobile app to scan clothing and upload it to the platforn for sale.
 The website will display the item uploaded by the sellers using the android app.
+The app features payment through using the paypal sdk, shipping, tracking service through shippo api.

+## Use Case
+A typical use for the service is, seller upload a item through the android app.
+Buyer like the item and add the item to cart for purchase.
+The buyer proceed to checkout and a shipping rate is provided and later proceed to paypal.
+After confirm purchase, a shipping label will be send to seller and buyers will get a emailed confirmation

 ## Development
 We use mainly javascript for this project.
 Java is used for android.
 React framework is use for the front-end alongside with javascript, html, css.
 We use Node.js, mongodb, postgres, and apache solir for the backend.